syncmylife/home-k8s-cluster/cluster.md

 ```
 * (output containing this should come: _acme-challenge.<example.cloud>.
 3600 IN    CNAME   r2120c32-20a2-3c7d-4f01-34fe4ttb3899.auth.acme-dns.io.)

-* (when we try dig _acme-challenge.<example.cloud> its ok, that we dont get the response, because normally the DNS 192.168.210.1 would be used):
+* (when we try dig _acme-challenge.<example.cloud> it is okay, that we don’t get the response, because normally the DNS 192.168.210.1 would be used):
 ```console
 cuser@amber:~$ dig _acme-challenge.<example.cloud>
 ```